junweiluo/FunProjects/README.md

 # RotateMatrix

-input a degree (90X) and the matrix will rotate accordingly.  using numpy will make the code succint.
+Input a degree (90X) and the matrix will rotate accordingly.

+This is an exercise on "Automate the Boring Stuff Wotj Python".
+The instruction is to use raw python and build nested loop.
+However, I found using numpy to be much more succint